IQTLabs/FakeFinder/README.md

 ```
 #TODO mona:  Fill in where users update the new image names (models.json?) and ECR URI.

 You can also test these images locally.
-To use GPUs in these containers you will need to install the [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker), and utilize the NVIDA runtime when running the container.
+To use GPUs in these containers you will need to install the [NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker), and utilize the NVIDIA runtime when running the container.
 By default, containers run from these images start a Flask app that serves the detector for inference, but you can overwrite this with the `--entrypoint` flag.
 The following command will run a container for the specified detector and launch a bash shell within it.

 ```
 docker run --runtime=nvidia -v <path_to_weight_directory>/weights/${DETECTOR_NAME}/:/workdir/weights --entrypoint=/bin/bash -it -p 5000:5000 ${DETECTOR_IMAGE_NAME}